sinsausti/sinsausti/README.md

 <h1>Hi there 👋, I'm Sebastian.</h1>
 <h3>I'm a experienced IT Professional with over 18 years of expertise in the industry as Sysadmin, SRE, DevOps, DBA, and Network Administrator.</h3>

-- 🔭 I’m currently working on **Severalnines** as a Senior Support Engineer
+- 🔭 I’m currently working at **Severalnines** as a Senior Support Engineer

 - ✈️ I'm from Uruguay 🇺🇾 but living in Canada 🇨🇦